Generalized Fourier coefficients of multiplicative functions: Proof of Proposition

 Then, provided the parameter $E_0$ from Proposition \ref{p:equid-non-corr} is sufficiently large depending on $d$, $m_G$ and $H$, we have

-\end{lemma} \begin{rem*} Note that this contribution does not exceed the bound \eqref{eq:prop-bound}. \end{rem*} The remainder of this subsection is concerned with the proof of \eqref{eq:large-primes}.
-Considering $E^{\sharp}_h(T;D,q,j,I)$ for a fixed value of $j$, $1 \leq j \leq \log_2 \frac{X}{T_0}$, the Cauchy--Schwarz inequality yields
+where the implied constant may depend on $d$, $m_G$, $\alpha_f$, $E$ and $H$. \end{lemma} \begin{rem*} Note that this contribution agrees with the bound \eqref{eq:prop-bound}. \end{rem*} The remainder of this subsection is concerned with the proof of \eqref{eq:large-primes}.
+Considering $E^{\sharp}_h(T,D,j)$ for a fixed value of $j$, $1 \leq j \leq \log_2 \frac{X}{T_0}$, the Cauchy--Schwarz inequality yields

-The first factor is easily seen to equal $O(1)$, since $h(p) \ll_H 1$ at primes.
-To estimate the second factor, we seek to employ the orthogonality of the `$W$-tricked von Mangoldt function' with nilsequences in combination with the fact that Proposition \ref{p:equid} implies that for most pairs $(m,m')$ the product nilsequence that appears in the above expression is equidistributed.
-For this purpose, we effect the change of variables $p=\widetilde{W}qn+D'_m$ in the inner sum of the second factor, where $D'_m$ is such that $D'_m \equiv D' \bar{m} \Mod{\widetilde{W}q}$.
+The first factor is easily seen to equal $O(2^jT/(XD))$, since $h(p) \ll_H 1$ at primes.
+To estimate the second factor, we seek to employ the orthogonality of the `$W$-tricked von Mangoldt function' with nilsequences, combined with the fact that for most pairs $(m,m')$ the product nilsequence that appears in the above expression is equidistributed (cf.\ Proposition \ref{p:equid}).
+For this purpose, let us make the change of variables $p=Qn+D'_m$ in the inner sum of the second factor, where $D'_m$ is such that $D'_m \equiv D' \bar{m} \Mod{Q}$.
 This yields